ankush109/kanban-board-assignment/readme.md

 8. Backend with database setup to store the tasks along with their comments .
 9. No UI library used
 10. Docker setup to run the entire app with just one command ( includes setting up the db )
+11. Have used good pratices like  React Query and Mutation hooks to cache data effeciently .
+12. Used Context Api to store things in localstorage like  the theme and task which is to be undo after delete